Mexico City, 2016

 Occasionally, there are single men over 40 that are satisfied down here.
 Some are even mentally well-adjusted.
 Oftentimes, their insatiable appetite for Latinas is enough to keep them happy.
-The ones that do alright unsurprisingly have low ambition; often retired or running an low-maintenance business, like renting a couple rooms on Airbnb.
+The ones that do alright unsurprisingly have less ambition; often retired or running a low-maintenance business, like renting a couple of rooms on Airbnb.

 What About Digital Nomads?

-The most curious group of all is the “Digital Nomad” group.
-Young folk, aged 20-40, who earn their income from abroad through things like freelancing, affiliate marketing, book sales etc. You’ll find them all over Latin America.
+The most curious group of all is The “Digital Nomad” Group.
+Young folk, aged 20-40, who earn their income from abroad through things like freelancing, affiliate marketing, book sales, etc. You’ll find them all over Latin America.
 Medellin, Bogota, Mexico City, Rio, Panama City.
 Having met a handful, I can say that not many have a keen interest in the countries or cultures in which they are staying.
-Rather, they are drawn to places for the women, weather and low cost of living.
-The way they earn income allows them to isolate themselves from the more unfavourable aspects of life in Latin America.
+Rather, they are drawn to places for the women, weather, and low cost of living.
+The way they earn income allows them to isolate themselves from the more unfavorable aspects of life in Latin America.
 They tend to befriend other digital nomads who speak English and they can do their shopping and errands during business hours to avoid crowds.
-They typically split their time between a maximum of three neighbourhoods, occasionally departing only to check out an exclusive bar in another area of town where they’ve heard that hot girls hang out.
+They typically split their time between a maximum of three neighborhoods, occasionally departing only to check out an exclusive bar in another area of town where they’ve heard that hot girls hang out.

 The digital nomad’s ability to insulate himself from the surrounding culture keeps dissatisfaction low.
 He cherry-picks the aspects of the country and culture that he likes, and largely avoids or ignores the rest.
 He need only leave his bubble if his Internet stops working or if his electricity gets turned off for no reason.
 Even then, he can often get a girl he met on Tinder to handle the phone call and get everything sorted out.